-Corporation recognized the lease charge associated with this facility as an operating lease expense on a straight-line basis over the term of the lease.
+The Corporation will adopt the standard for the fiscal year commencing October 1, 2019.
+The standard will be adopted retrospectively by recognizing the cumulative impact of initial adoption in opening retained earnings.
+Under the standard, the Company will recognize a right-of-use asset under property and equipment (P&E) and a corresponding liability for the lease associated with the Corporation's warehouse space.
+Previously, the Corporation recognized the lease charge associated with this facility as an operating lease expense on a straightline basis over the term of the lease.
 The nature of the expenses related to this lease will change since the Corporation will recognize a depreciation charge for the right-of-use asset and an interest expense on the related lease liability.
 Consistent with the guidance, the Company will not apply this standard to short-term leases and leases for which the underlying asset is of low value.